One of my students sent me this question:

-I thought it's an excellent question because, with so many treatment options available, it can be quite confusing.
+I thought it's an excellent question because, because with so many people talking about these skin rejuvenating treatments, it can be quite confusing.

-Micro-needling and chemical peels are two different modalities used for different purposes.
+Micro-needling and chemical peels are two different modalities used for various purposes.
 It's like comparing apples to bread.
-Not everyone needs micro needling, and not everyone is a suitable candidate for chemical peels.
+Not everyone needs micro-needling, and not everyone is a suitable candidate for chemical peels.

 What are Chemical Peels or AHA Peels?

 Chemical peels, on the other hand, are superficial resurfacing treatments and work by chemically exfoliating the skin.
 Chemical peels improve the appearance of the skin by enhanced exfoliation.
-Chemical peels work more on the surface at the epidermal level, to minimize and improve signs of clogging, congestion, acne, open pores, brown spots, pigmentation and fine lines.
+Chemical peels work on the surface at the epidermal level.
+Chemical peels help to minimize and improve signs of clogging, congestion, acne, open pores, brown spots, pigmentation, sun damage and fine lines.

 Instead, healthy skin should focus on "preventative" treatments such as facial treatments infusing vitamins, minerals, peptides, anti-oxidants, cleansing, exfoliating and moisturizing.
-Wearing sunscreen every day is perhaps one of the best "preventative" things you can do for a healthy and beautiful skin.
-And if you have acne, stop picking and squeezing, these are sure ways to scar your skin and then you have a major problem to treat.
+Wearing sunscreen every day is perhaps one of the best "preventative" things you can do for healthy and beautiful skin.
+And if you have acne, stop picking and squeezing, these are sure ways to scar your skin and then you have a significant problem to treat later.